Regulations and Procedures

 After registration opens you can register yourself through LOCUS for most courses with just your student ID number.

-New students should get course advising first from the department, and all others are welcomed to get advising from their advisor listed in Locus.
+New students should get course advising first from the department, and all others are welcomed to get advice from their advisor listed in Locus.

-The only block that the GPD has power to address is a probation block, and that requires you to contact the GPD and have a talk.
+The only block that the Graduate Program Director has the power to address is a probation block, and that requires you to contact the Graduate Program Director and have a talk.
 Asking for department help for other blocks is only going to waste everyone’s time.
-Instead deal with the office that added and controls the block: wellness center, Dean of Students, GPEM, bursar….

 Even before you get access to our registration system, you can still look for courses you are interested in.